danielcardeenas/whatsapp-framework/README.md

 # Mac
 Mac is a whatsapp bot I made as a weekend project.
 The project itself has all you need to make your own custom functions easily.

+### How to use:
+Inside file run.py change your credentials then run the project.
+To get your whatsapp credentials you need to register a number using yowsup-cli

 ### Screenshots:
 <img src="http://i.imgur.com/QuK7BpD.png" height="450" />
 <img src="http://i.imgur.com/kJREVpi.png" height="450" />